Iasa-Global/btabok/pages/competency_model/dcd.md

 Description
 ===========

 "Data Centers house critical computing resources in controlled environments and under centralized management, which enable enterprises to operate around the clock or according to their business needs".
-Ultimately data centers need to support the applications that the business uses.[[1]](https://btabok.iasaglobal.org/btabok_3/data-center-design/#_ftn1)
+Ultimately data centers need to support the applications that the business uses.

 Although at a fundamental level all data centers consist mainly of three functional capabilities: processing, storage, and connectivity (networks); the technologies have evolved considerably since the early days.
 Originally, a data center was a physical location that housed a mainframe.
 The implementation technology has evolved in several significant leaps that have led to the idea of cloud services and even software defined 'virtual' data centers (based on Infrastructure as a service, IaaS).
 Along with these changes the way that we realize and take into account the quality attributes that define these data centers has also changed, and it will likely continue to evolve.

 The architect needs to understand the trade-offs between technologies based on overall business objectives.
 The Architect needs to work closely across a variety of disciplines to deal with physical issues such as data center location, and the construction of the premises; the overall approach to technology such as traditional mid-range servers, data devices and network or perhaps even multi-tenant cloud configurations needs to be based on realistic scenarios with a careful consideration of costs and risk elements along with quality attributes.
 Whole system design is important when one considers that in many cases the quality attributes may be defined around application quality attributes but need to be derived from a consideration of components that impact the overall quality attributes (e.g. the availability of an application depends on the availability of the premises, the availability inherent in the infrastructure as well as software considerations).

-[[1]](https://btabok.iasaglobal.org/btabok_3/data-center-design/#_ftnref1) Infrastructure Architecture -- Infrastructure Building Blocks and Concepts Second Edition (Kindle Location 3607).
+Infrastructure Architecture -- Infrastructure Building Blocks and Concepts Second Edition (Kindle Location 3607).
 Laan, Sjaak (2012-01-31).
 Lulu Press Inc. Kindle Edition.

 Overview
 ========